narnoura/disaster-tracker/README.md

 # disaster-tracker
-Track and analyze natural and political crisis on social media and news.
+Track and analyze natural and political crises on social media and news.
 Run word_stats.py to get started!